By Jennifer Johnson, Chicago public school teacher (Contact)

-To be delivered to: Ben Rattray, Founder of Change.org
+To: Ben Rattray, Founder of Change.org

 I'm a public school teacher who has taught high school history for nine years in Chicago.